psqlmaster/pgsyswatch/readme.md

 - **System Load** 📈: Access system load average information.
 - **CPU Frequency** ⏱️: Monitor CPU frequency for all cores.
 - **Historical Data** 🗃️: Store historical process data in partitioned tables.
-- **Online binding of the system process** and its consumption by the main metrics to a specific SQL query + history of snapshots once a minute in a partitioned table with automatic creation and deletion of old and new sections
+- **Online binding of the system process** and its consumption by the main metrics to a specific SQL query + history of snapshots once a minute in a partitioned table with automatic creation and deletion of old and new sections.
+- **Network Monitoring** 🌐: Retrieve detailed network interface statistics, including received/transmitted bytes, packets, errors, and drops, with support for real-time monitoring and historical data storage.

 ---

 #### Preview